gamesbook/protograf/docs/source/customised_shapes.rst

 ===== ======

-.. _hexPerbisFlat:
+.. _hexPerbiiFlat:

-Perbis: Flat
+Perbii: Flat
 ------------
 `^ <hexagon_>`_

-"Perbis" is a shortcut name for "perpendicular bisector".
+"Perbis" is a shortcut name for a "perpendicular bisector"; and "perbii" is the the plural.
 These lines are like spokes of a bicycle wheel; they are drawn from the centre of a Hexagon towards the mid-points of the edges.

-.. |hpf| image:: images/custom/hexagon/perbis_flat.png
+.. |hpf| image:: images/custom/hexagon/perbii_flat.png
    :width: 330

 ===== ======